Better Than Historic or New

 Cable internet (and TV) with wifi throughout house and on porches

-Smoke alarms installed to modern code
+Smoke alarms installed throughout home

 ADT home alarm system installed